Thunder2103/Algorithms-Visualiser/README.md

 4. Initialise a variable called offset, set it to -1
 5. Initialise a variable called n, set it to the length of the array
 6. While fibN is greater than 1
-7. Initialise a variable called index and set it to min(offset + fibNMin2, n - 1)
+7. Initialise a variable called index, it's value is given by [the formula](#index-formula)
 8. If the element at index is less than the target, move all the Fibonacci numbers, two Fibonacci numbers down. set offset to be equal to index
 9. Else if the element at index is greater than the target, move all the Fibonacci numbers, one Fibonacci number down
 10. Else, the target has been found, return 1